 If you’ve been gorilla trekking in Rwanda, tell me about your experience in the comments below.
 Was it worth it?

-Disclosure: I make a small commission from Amazon if you make a purchase through some of the links on this page (it’s the only meagre way I monetize this blog).
+Disclosure: I earn a small commission from Amazon if you make a purchase through some of the links on this page, and from Booking.com if you click on their link and make a hotel reservation (it’s the only meagre way I monetize this blog).
 Thanks for your support!